caedm/cabs/README.md

     will take a while for `control.py` to start all the docker containers needed to simulate the agents).

+### Monitoring
 To view the state of the simulated agents, start the CABS interface with `./interface/dev.sh`.
 After the django app is running, visit `localhost:8080` in a web browser.
 Log in with username "cabstest" and password "password".
 Click on the "Machines" tab.
+The page will auto-refresh every five minutes, but you can manually refresh more often to see updates immediately while testing.

+### Manual testing
 You can use `control.py` to manually simulate events such as a user requesting a machine through the cabs client, a user logging in to a machine, a machine shutting down, etc. Run `./control.py --help` for a list of commands.